adrianhall/apps-on-azure-blog/_posts/2024/06/2024-06-05-swa-deploy.md

 azd up
 {% endhighlight %}

-The first time through, you will be prompted for an environment name (which can be anything you want), a subscription (select the subscription you want to deploy into), and a location (pick one of the five regions available to Azure Static Web Apps).
+You are prompted for additional information when running this for the first time (the environment name, subscription, and location).
 You won't be prompted for these again.
 The information is stored in a `.azure` directory within your project.

 ## Method 3: GitHub Actions